 - Special-diet friendly - vegan, keto and paleo-compliant!

-This is a summary, please see the detailed recipe card provided at the bottom of this page.
+This is a summary, you will find the detailed measurements in the recipe card provided at the bottom of this page.

 This easy vegetarian collard greens recipe uses the following ingredients:-

 - oil - any type of vegetable oil will do but make sure to use compliant cooking oils for paleo or keto.

 - vegetables - collard greens, onion, garlic cloves.